Compact dimensions and quirky eye-catching design for Nissan’s smallest SUV

 There’s no doubt the Nissan Juke hangs on determinedly through corners thanks to the grip and balance of its set-up.
 It makes the Juke surprisingly agile and quick at changing direction, which is not something you would instantly associate with a car of this type.

-However, the Nissan’s ride is too firm at every speed, transmitting shocks and jolts through to the occupants too much of the time for the car to be considered comfortable.
-There is also a lot of body lean through corners, which is at odds with the fine grip and handling balance of the Juke.
+However, the Nissan’s ride is too firm at any speed, transmitting shocks and jolts through to the occupants too much of the time for the car to be considered comfortable.
+There is also a lot of body lean through corners, which is at odds with the fine grip.

 What owners say about this car